moonbeam-foundation/moonbeam/tests/README.md

 By setting the environement variable `DEBUG_MODE=true`, the Typescript tests will not spawn its own node and instead will connect to an external node running on ports 19931/19932/19933, which are the ports used by the debug node.

-This is also available as a VSCode task.
+A VSCode test allow to quickly run the `test-single` test in debug mode.
+To run another test, change the command in the `package.json`.
+Note that you should restart the node after running one test file.